0x0060/0x0060/README.md

   - Developed web browsers, mobile apps (Android & iOS), and optimized system performance.
   - Expertise in secure software development and code audits to identify vulnerabilities.

-## ⚪ Projects

-I have led and contributed to numerous projects between 2015 and 2024, ranging from building security tools to optimizing systems and solving real-world challenges.
-Below are some key highlights:

-- **Security Tools**: Created various tools for vulnerability scanning, reverse engineering, and network monitoring.
-- **Optimization**: Worked on optimizing system performance and securing networks through VPNs and intrusion detection systems.
-- **Real-World Challenges**: Engaged in complex bug hunting programs, identifying critical security flaws in diverse systems.

 ## ⚪ Technologies & Software

 Here’s a list of tools, technologies, and programming languages I’ve worked with: